Chip heater

+Overview

 The chip heater consisted of a cylindrical unit with a fire box and flue, through which a water pipe was run.
 Water was drawn from a cold water tank and circulated through the fire box.
 When heated, the water was drawn off to the area where it was used, typically in a bath or shower.
 There was often an ash box under the fire box, which allowed air under the fire, as well as various dampers in the flue.
 The fire box was relatively small and fed by tinder, such as newspaper, pine cones, small twigs, or wood chips.
 The use of the later gave the chip heater its name.

 Water had to be run at a trickle in order to heat up to a desirable temperature.
 The rate of combustion was controlled by the flues and the ash box.
 With a lot of fuel and open flues the water could boil quickly, which was not a desirable result.
 With practice, the correct combination of fuel, flue settings, and water flow, could result in enough hot water for a shower or bath in approximately 20 minutes.

 History

 The chip heater is embedded in Australian and New Zealand social history, because many people can remember using one or someone who had one.
 The precise history of the chip heater is unclear.

 The original idea is almost certainly derived from vertical steam boilers.
 Architectural historian, Professor Miles Lewis, notes that the "instantaneous water heaters," which were being sold by Douglas & Sons of Melbourne by 1888, were probably chip heaters.
 In 1892, an advertisement in Melbourne promised that Fischer's Patent Bath Heater could be heated with wood in three minutes at the cost of one farthing.

-Catalogues from between 1913 and 1919 of the American National Radiator Company, which marketed its products in Australia, do not show chip heaters.
+Catalogues from between 1913 and 1919 of the American Radiator Company, which marketed its products in Australia, do not show chip heaters.
 That suggests that the chip heater was a local innovation.